clhenrick/clhenrick.io/content/blog/_draft-why-prototype.md

 - trade off of shipping quickly vs longer investment and shipping later:
   - e.g. a backend feature that requires a UI component, but it's not clear what that UI component should look like
   - backend dev is costly, so having a prototype showing what the UX should be can be helpful

+### Why you might choose to not use AI tools for creating UX prototypes

 - "a prototype is worth a thousand meetings"